davy7125/polyphone/docs/en/development/using-qt-creator-to-build-polyphone.rst

 Prerequisite
 ------------

-The following elements are required
+The following elements are required:

 * a C++ compiler (VC++, Clang, GCC, …)
 * Qt Creator with its framework